Creating App Firewall profiles

 You can create an App Firewall profile in one of two ways: by using the command line, and by using the GUI.
 Creating a profile by using the command line requires that you specify options on the command line.
 The process is similar to that of configuring an existing profile, and with a few exceptions the two commands take the same parameters.

-Creating a profile by using the configuration utility requires that you specify only two options.
+Creating a profile by using the GUI requires that you specify only two options.
 You specify basic or advanced defaults, the default configuration for the various security checks and settings that are part of a profile, and choose the profile type to match the type of content that the profile is intended to protect.
 You can also, optionally, add a comment.
 After you create the profile, you must then configure it by selecting it in the data pane, and then clicking Edit.